britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 said but three words — “To the rescue!”
 But she took her plunge, as if you had been drowning.

-DAISY.
-And you jumped overboard, too!
+DAISY: And you jumped overboard, too!

-WINTERBOURNE.
-Oh dear, no; I’m standing on the brink.
-I only inter- pret her sentiments.
+WINTERBOURNE: Oh dear, no; I’m standing on the brink.
+I only interpret her sentiments.
 I don’t express my own.

-DAISY.
-They would interest me more than Mrs. Walker’s; but I don’t see what either of you have to do with me.
+DAISY: They would interest me more than Mrs. Walker’s; but I don’t see what either of you have to do with me.

-WINTERBOURNE.
-We admire you very much, and we hate to see: you mis- judged.
+WINTERBOURNE: We admire you very much, and we hate to see: you misjudged.

-DAISY.
-I don’t know what you mean, and I don’t know what you think I want to do.
+DAISY: I don’t know what you mean, and I don’t know what you think I want to do.

-WINTERBOURNE.
-I haven’t the least idea about that.
+WINTERBOURNE: I haven’t the least idea about that.
 All I mean is that if you could see, as I see it, how little it’s the custom here to do what you do, and how badly it looks to fly in the face of the custom, you would be a little more on your guard.

-DAISY.
-I know nothing about the custom.
+DAISY: I know nothing about the custom.
 I’m an American; I’m not one of these people.

-WINTERBOURNE.
-In that case, you would behave differently.
+WINTERBOURNE: In that case, you would behave differently.
 Your being an American is just the point.
 You are a very conspicuous American, thanks to your attractions, to your charms, to the publicity of your life.
-Such people, with the best intentions in the world, are often very indiscreet; and it’s to save the reputation of her compatriots that the fairest and brightest of American girls should sacrifice a little of her independ- ence.
+Such people, with the best intentions in the world, are often very indiscreet; and it’s to save the reputation of her compatriots that the fairest and brightest of American girls should sacrifice a little of her independence.

 DAISY.
 Look here, Mr. Winterbourne, you make too much fuss: that’s what’s the matter with you!